bleaktwig/yuadrem-wiki/docs/religions/tanethism.md

 It was planted on what is now known as Knaegunse, and its root system encompasses the whole [Drejek jungle](../world/westlands.md).
 Tek created the [barkskins](../kins/barkskin.md), who hid from civilization until the year 141 A.S.
 * **Et** is the tree of Febrid, a tall, blue birch of surprising pliability.
-Et fought with Om in the Tree War, created the humes, and burned after the eruption of Jan'Krug in the Schism.
+Et fought with Om in the War of Spring, created the humes, and burned after being struck by lightning in the Schism.
 The outside rim of its burnt stump acts as the outer wall of Naptane, the ruined capital<!-- TODO.
 Link. -->.
 * **Tol** is a smaller god-tree which grew from the stump of Et.
 A birch like its parent, Tol created the enigmatic kin of the [oths](../kins/oth.md).